Madison schools quietly roll out policy preventing parents from emailing students, then reverse course

 East and La Follette high schools and O'Keeffe Middle School are among those that have cracked down on student use of cellphones.
 The district has not provided a complete list of the schools that have changed their policies and in what ways.

-Salisbury supports the school’s new policy limiting cell phone use during the school day and understands the need to limit spam and other unwanted messages, but said cutting off parents’ ability to email kids went too far.
+Salisbury supports the school’s new policy limiting cellphone use during the school day and understands the need to limit spam and other unwanted messages, but said cutting off parents’ ability to email their children went too far.

 "I want my kid focused on academics and in-person relationships and positive socialization — off of screens," she said.
 "Also, we live in a society where scary things happen in schools.
 We want to have some way to communicate."